 To me, a claims man is a surgeon.
 That desk is an operating table.
 And those pencils are scalpels and bone chisels.
 And those papers are not just forms and statistics and claims for compensation, they’re alive, they’re packed with drama, with twisted hopes and crooked dreams.
 A claims man, Walter, is a doctor and a bloodhound…and a cop and a judge and a jury and a father confessor all in one.

-In my particular line of work, it is pretty easy to take pot shots at insurance adjusters and stereotype them as disciples of Darth Vader who combine the giddy good humor of the Syrian army with a willingness to shoot their own parents in the head if that meant underpaying on a honest claim.
+In my particular line of work, it is easy to take potshots at insurance adjusters and stereotype them as disciples of Darth Vader who combine the giddy good humor of the Syrian army with a willingness to shoot their own parents in the head if that meant underpaying on an honest claim.
 I know these stereotypes are easy because I do it all the time on this blog and it is great fun.
-But, gun to my head, I think that at their core, insurance claims adjusters are no better or worse than doctors, lawyers, or Indian chiefs.
+But, gun to my head, I think at their core, insurance claims adjusters are no better or worse than doctors, lawyers, or Indian chiefs.
 Most stereotypes of professions fail.

-Still the stereotypes exist.
-So if I’ve been falsely accused of vandalism recently, I’m going to take down the M-80 casings on the desk and put away my baseball bat with red paint on it because I want to make sure that any false stereotypes about me are not perpetuated or reinforced.
+Still, the stereotypes exist.
+So if I’ve been falsely accused of vandalism recently, I will take down the M-80 casings on the desk and put away my baseball bat with red paint on it because I want to make sure that any false stereotypes about me are not perpetuated or reinforced.

 This quote does just the opposite.
 First, the arrogance is loud and clear.
 It has the whole “Alec Baldwin in Malice, I am the ultimate power” vibe to it.
 The reality, pal, is that you are not a surgeon, you are a claims adjuster.